wafiesa/MovieLens/README.md

 ```
 Once the dataset has been uploaded, we can check the at the Ambari by selecting Fileview's tab.

-Next in, still in PuTTY, install Cassandra by putting together the commands below:
+Next, still in PuTTY, install Cassandra by putting together the commands below:

 #### Install Cassandra